What is The Dark Side of Entrepreneurship?

 The rest of the answers I received, too, were similar to the grandiose concept of Entrepreneurship fed into our mind by the never-ending supply of news from media.

-Now, if you have never tasted entrepreneurship and have been devoid of the fascinating entrepreneurial life – you will enjoy it when I unravel the life of an entrepreneur for you.
+Now, if you have never tasted entrepreneurship and have been devoid of the fascinating entrepreneurial life – you are going to enjoy this blog as i unravel the interesting life of an entrepreneur for you.

 Trust me – it is unlike the imaginary world where you the pauper fights the big evil, mean world, and build a business empire that everyone envies.